MCSimoes18/kidCoder_frontEnd/README.md

 ## INSTALL
 1. Clone down this repository to your local machine.
-2. Clone down the [front-end repository](https://github.com/MCSimoes18/kidCoder_frontEnd) to your local machine.
+2. Clone down the [back-end repository](https://github.com/MCSimoes18/kidCodeGame) to your local machine.
 3. Run ```bundle install``` in your terminal after cloning down the backend.
 4. Before launching the app, you'll need to launch our database.
 In your terminal for the backend repository, run ```rails db:create``` and ```rails db:migrate```.
 5. Run ```rails s``` in that same terminal session to launch our server.